wilmoore/nodejs-latest/readme.md

-nodejs-install: nodejs installer for *nix-like systems
+nodejs-latest: NodeJS binary installer for *nix systems
 ========================================================

-This utility is a very simple wrapper of a pattern I use to install multiple NodeJS versions without conflict.
-Best if used with [node-version](http://github.com/wilmoore/node-version).
+*nodejs-latest* is a simple NodeJS latest binary installer.
+Best if used with [nodejs-version](http://github.com/wilmoore/nodejs-version).

 Usage Example
 ------------------------------

-    % nodejs-install
+    % nodejs-latest

 Requirements